AlexMcBex/portfolio/README.md

 ## Introduction

-This portfolio website serves as a platform to present my work, skills, and experience in web development.
+This portfolio website serves as a platform to present my work, skills, and growing experience in web development.
 It includes a collection of projects I've worked on, each with a brief description and links to live demos and source code repositories.
+It has been written with some good ol' HTML, CSS and JavaScript.

 ## Technologies